jsoref/dpdk/doc/guides/howto/flow_bifurcation.rst

 applications (such as DPDK applications) and/or kernel space programs (such as the Linux kernel stack).
-It can direct some traffic, for example data plane traffic, to DPDK, while directing some other traffic, for example control plane traffic, to the traditional Linux networking stack.
+It can direct some traffic, for example data plane traffic, to DPDK, while directing some other traffic, for example control plane traffic, to the tradditional Linux networking stack.

 There are a number of technical options to achieve this.
 A typical example is to combine the technology of SR-IOV and packet classification filtering.